AWebZen/micrometabolicnetworks/README.md

 # micrometabolicnetworks
 Building and analysing prokaryotic metabolic networks in regard to their optimal growth temperature.

-Code for paper "Robust structure measures of metabolic networks that predict prokaryotic optimal growth temperature", from Weber, Sokolovska and Soula (2019)
+Code for paper "Robust structure measures of metabolic networks that predict prokaryotic optimal growth temperature", from Weber Zendrera, Sokolovska and Soula (2019, BMC Bioinformatics)

 For details on the algorithm and results, see the paper.

+As of 2020, added code for metabolic network scope analysis, for our second paper on the subject.

 ## Dependencies
 Python 2.7